 After working through the basic operations, and job submission sections, an advanced sections users will be given the chance to work through tutorials where they can submit a simple jobs to the cluster using a molecular dynamics program, NAMD, the statistical package, R, and a finite element analysis and computational fluid dynamics application, Ansys.
 Each of these will outline and emphasise the basic workflow procedure for submitting high performance computing jobs.

-Intermediate Linux and HPC Course
+Intermediate HPC and Linux Course

 In this course, you will initially learn a little more about VPAC, including its governance, other facilities, and the Client and Application Services department.
 Following this is an introduction to login files, advanced text-editing with vim, archiving, ownership and permissions of files, and more advanced examples output and command redirections, file manipulation, and program manipulation.